spelunky-fyi/overlunky/docs/src/includes/_globals.md

 #### nil register_option_callback(string name, object value, function on_render)

 Add custom options using the window drawing functions.
-Everything drawn in the callback will be rendered in the options window and the return value saved to `options[name]` or overwriting the whole `options` table if using and empty name. `value` is the default value, and pretty important because anything defined in the callback function will only be defined after the options are rendered.
+Everything drawn in the callback will be rendered in the options window and the return value saved to `options[name]` or overwriting the whole `options` table if using and empty name.
+`value` is the default value, and pretty important because anything defined in the callback function will only be defined after the options are rendered.
 See the example for details.
-The callback signature is optional<any> on_render([GuiDrawContext](#GuiDrawContext) draw_ctx)
+<br/>The callback signature is optional<any> on_render([GuiDrawContext](#GuiDrawContext) draw_ctx)

 ### register_option_combo